Booster shots recommended for all Americans

 “Our approach on booster shots is simple and consistent with our approach on every other aspect in this war,” Zients said.

-In a statement, health officials said it is “very clear” that the vaccines’ protection against infection wanes over time, and now, with the highly contagious delta variant spreading rapidly, “we are starting to see evidence of reduced protection against mild and moderate disease.”
+In a statement announcing the booster recommendation, the coronavirus task force said it is “very clear” that the vaccines’ protection against infection wanes over time, and now, with the highly contagious delta variant spreading rapidly, “We are starting to see evidence of reduced protection against mild and moderate disease.”

 “Based on our latest assessment, the current protection against severe disease, hospitalization and death could diminish in the months ahead,” they said.